cucumber/compatibility-kit/devkit/README.md

 After reviewing the `git diff`, you can commit and push the changes into a new pull request for review.

+Note: You need to have `jq` available on your path.

 #### Note regarding the packages

 The packages have specific instructions into `.gitignore` to ignore the files